DBA-MdAnasMiah/Database-Administration-SQL/Replications/Replication QA/Replications QA.md

 - Multiple articles are publication.
 - Publication collections of one or more database objects are called publication.

+## What is Publication Database?
+- It’s the source database that going to replicate on subsriber.

 ---

 ## What is Subscription in Replication?